 I grew up on a farm surrounded by corn fields stretching out as far as the eye can see, and I was taught sweet corn smut was something disgusting, a sort of plague that destroyed the fields of corn farmers.

-What is it?
-Well, it's type of fungus.
-Huitlacoche is the fruit of a fungal disease that infects corn plants, known as the fungus Ustilago maydis.
-Corn typically gets infected with U. maydis spores as the result of an injury or disturbance (deer nibbling corn cobs, for example) which turns the corn kernels into mushrooms known as huitlacoche galls.
+A type of corn fungus, Huitlacoche is the fruit of a fungal disease that infects corn plants.
+It's known as the fungus Ustilago maydis.
+Corn gets infected with U. maydis spores as the result of an injury or disturbance (deer nibbling corn cobs, for example) which turns the corn kernels into mushrooms known as huitlacoche galls.

 History

-Huitlacoche is the indigenous name derived from Nahuatl, the language of the Aztecs.
-The mushrooms were prized as a food, and I've read the corn was inoculated by smearing cut corn stalks with the black inky liquid of the mushrooms.
+Also known as the Mexican truffle, huitlacoche is the indigenous name derived from Nahuatl, the language of the Aztecs of Central Mexico.
+The mushrooms were prized as a food (they contain almost all essential amino acids).
+I've read the corn was inoculated by smearing cut corn stalks with the black inky liquid of the mushrooms.

-After being infected, individual kernels of corn start to swell in size and turn grey.
-The corn kernels swell and "ripen", eventually turning black, soft, and powdery.
+After ears of corn are infected, individual kernels of fresh corn start to swell in size and turn grey.
+The kernels swell and "ripen", turning black, soft, and powdery as the fungus grows.
 That black mushroom powder contains the spores of the fungus that travel through the air to help the fungus spread.

 Genus Ustilago